TESLA MODEL 3 · model year

 2026 TESLA MODEL 3

-2 NHTSA complaints, 2 crash reports, and 1 active recall for this specific cohort.
+2 NHTSA complaints, 2 crash reports, and 1 recall campaign listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating